 12. Coffee Break Chinese (Elementary)

 The Coffee Break Chinese program is an excellent choice for those struggling with learning a second language.
 It starts by introducing words and phrases before constructing sentences.
-The podcast has a laid-back vibe that makes students feel like they are studying with a friend.
+The podcast has a laid-back tone that makes students feel as if they are studying with a friend.

 Each lesson typically lasts 15-20 minutes, and the host delivers logical explanations and examples to help listeners understand the concepts.
 The sessions are engaging and interactive, allowing listeners to practice their skills and test their knowledge.

-For learners who like a well-structured course, Coffee Break podcasts are ideal.
-They offer audio lessons with a free podcast format and a premium product.
+Coffee Break podcasts are ideal for learners who like a well-structured course.
+They offer audio lessons in a free podcast format and a premium product.

 13. Melnyks Chinese

-Although a non-native Chinese speaker hosts it, this podcast still holds up very well at higher levels of learning.
+Although a non-native Chinese speaker hosts it, this podcast performs very well at higher learning levels.

 Absolute beginners can learn Mandarin Chinese with our audio lessons!
 You can learn at your own pace when you download!